bhalexx/todo-and-co/CONTRIBUTING.md

 TodoList App is a collaborative project.
 Follow those steps to help and contribute properly to this project.

 ## Requirements
-First of all be sure your environment:
+First of all be sure your environment has:

 - [Git][1]
 - [PHPunit][2]